-Q: What is your goal for the endowment?
+Q: What is your goal for the investment pool?

 A: I have a dream of being really, really big.
-Whether that means our endowment grows to 25 million, 500 million, 1 billion, 10 billion, 100 billion I don't know.
+Whether that means our investment pool grows to 25 million, 500 million, 1 billion, 10 billion, 100 billion I don't know.
 But, I’m going to go for 100 billion!
 I mean why not?
 There’s so much money in so few hands you just have to start by convincing a couple key people to support C4SI.
 US billionaires have over $4 trillion in wealth.
 Not all of that is liquid, obviously.
 But what if we could capture only 2.5% of that?
-That would be a $100 billion endowment.
+That would be a $100 billion investment pool.
 Let's do it.